-Powerful Regenerative Medicine or Just a Light Show?
+Powerful Regenerative Medicine

 In recent decades, regenerative medicine like laser therapy has changed the landscape for treating and managing musculoskeletal conditions in horses.
-The word “Laser” stands for “Light Amplification by Stimulated Emission Rays” and works by concentrating and focusing light at a specific wavelength that can then be directed towards muscles, tendons, bones, and skin.
+The word “laser” stands for “Light Amplification by Stimulated Emission Rays” and works by concentrating and focusing light at a specific wavelength that can then be directed towards muscles, tendons, bones, and skin.
 The application of this therapy can be used to prevent and/or treat conditions like arthritis, back pain, tendon or ligament strains, and wounds.